lukebergen/ant_sort/readme.md

 How well does it currently work?
 --------------------------------
 Not great.
-Though it does better than it did at school.
+Though it does better than it did at school if I remember correctly.